factor-io/connector-slack/README.md

 Slack Connector for Factor.io

-The connector-slack ruby gem is used to run actions in Slack.
+The connector-slack ruby gem is used to run actions with a factor.io workflow for Slack.
 It was built with the [factor.io connector-api](https://github.com/factor-io/connector-api) An action could be creating a private group, inviting another user to it and posting a message.

 ## Installation
 Add this to your `Gemfile` in your [Connector](https://github.com/factor-io/connector)